Hermann von Hanneken (soldier): World War II

-In January 1945 he was relieved of his command and replaced by Georg Lindemann.
+In January 1945, he was relieved of his command and replaced by Georg Lindemann.
 He was accused of corruption, and subsequently sentenced by the German national court-martial to eight years imprisonment.
-He was, however, pardoned by Adolf Hitler, who thought that they could not afford the luxury of letting von Hanneken sit in jail.
-Instead, von Hanneken was demoted to Major and sent to the front.
-At the end of the war he became an American prisoner.
-From there, he was extradited to Denmark and held awaiting trial.
+He was, however pardoned by Adolf Hitler who thought that they could not afford the luxury of letting von Hanneken sit in jail.
+Instead, von Hanneken was demoted to major and sent to the front.

+Post-war

-At the Court he was acquitted on 9 May 1949.
-He was expelled from Denmark and lived thereafter a quite low-profile lifestyle until his death in 1981.
+At the end of the war, early February 1947, he was located in a POW camp in the British zone, masquerading as an ordinary soldier; From there, he was extradited to Denmark and held awaiting trial.
+In September 1948, the Danish court sentenced plenipotentiary Best and Gestapo chief Bovensiepen to death, police chief Panke to twenty years imprisonment, and von Hanneken to eight years.
+He was acquitted on 9 May 1949, expelled from Denmark, and lived thereafter a quite low-profile lifestyle until his death in 1981.